Kauai Best Areas to Stay

 The East Coast- including Kapaa, Wailua, and, in this case, the county seat of Lihue

 - The West Side- including the towns of Waimea and Hanapepe (It's worth noting that staying on the West Side is much less popular than the other locations)

 OK, that may not seem that simple.
-However, it really isn't that difficult because it's hard to make a bad choice.
-Reviewing our Kauai Weather article and knowing When to Visit Kauai will also help you decide.
+However, it really isn't that difficult because it's hard to make a bad choice on Kauai.
 But each area on Kauai has its own unique flavor and atmosphere - including its own attractions and sights to see.